-Accessible to one of Montana’s premier ski resorts, Big Sky Resort, this cabin retreat has panoramic views to the nearby Madison Mountain Range which is home to Lone Peak – the biggest vertical descent for skiers in the United States.
+Accessible to one of Montana’s premier ski resorts, Big Sky Resort, Beth MacFawn Landscape Design framed this cabin retreat with panoramic views to the nearby Madison Mountain Range, which is home to Lone Peak – the biggest vertical descent for skiers in the United States.

 The cabin, which resides approximately 8,800 feet above sea level, is neighbored by a “native forest full of old Whitebark Pine (Pinus albicaulis)” said Beth.